Positive Response Dog Training utilizes ONLY Positive Reinforcement (Force Free) Training methods.

 - Acceptable collars and leads (See Below for full explanation)

-- Water for your dog if you do not wish to use a communal bowl
+- Water for your dog if you don’t wish to use a communal bowl

 - Adequate water for yourself